John Grogan (politician): In Parliament

-In 2018 Grogan was the only Labour MP to vote against his party’s amendments to the Data Protection Act 2018 on the grounds that they threatened press freedom.
+In 2018 Grogan was the only Labour MP to vote against his party's amendments to the Data Protection Act 2018 on the grounds that they threatened press freedom.
 In Parliament he also helped revive campaigns to expand the number of listed sporting events not permitted to be broadcast solely on pay television services and for trains to be run on Boxing Day.
 He chaired the All Party Parliamentary Groups on Albania, Kosovo, Mongolia, Peru and Portugal.

 Grogan is a longstanding supporter of Yorkshire Devolution and since 2018 he has been co-chair of the One Yorkshire Committee, which brings together Members of Parliament, council leaders, businesses and trade unions to campaign for Devolution across the whole of Yorkshire.

 Grogan is a signatory of the MPs Not Border Guards pledge, which vows to not report constituents to the Home Office for immigration enforcement.

 He is a member of Labour Friends of Israel as well as Labour Friends of Palestine & the Middle East.

 Grogan lost his Keighley seat in the 2019 general election to the Conservative candidate Robbie Moore.
+In November 2022, he was elected by members as the prospective parliamentary candidate in Keighley and Ilkley for the 2024 general election.
+In the election he was defeated again by Robbie Moore, who won against the national swing.